Gogo1951/Water-Dispenser/README.md

 ## Features

-🎯 **Right Item, Right Amount** // Water and food automatically step down to the best rank your trade partner can use.
-Amounts are always individual items, not stacks, so you can hand over exactly one Hourglass Sand, Resistance Potion, Flask, or Venom Sac from a full stack.
+🎯 **Right Item, Right Amount** // Automatically gives each player the best water or food rank they can use, based on your distribution rules for their class.

-👀 **Player Tooltips & Announcement Macro** // Hover a party or raid member to see everything they've configured to give, including a warlock's Healthstone rank.
-Your own bag items say when they are set to be handed out.
-An optional one-click macro announces your own leftovers to party or raid chat, with shift-clickable item links.
+👀 **Player Tooltips & Announcement Macro** // See what each player in your group is configured to receive, and announce your leftovers with a macro.

-⚙️ **Your Rules, Your Stash** // Set how much each class gets from you as a stranger, party member, or raid member.
-Reserves protect your personal supply so only your surplus goes out, while Maximum per Session keeps one person from draining your expensive potions trade after trade.
+⚙️ **Your Rules, Your Stash** // Set different amounts by class, protect a personal reserve, and cap how many of an item any given player can receive per raid.

-🧹 **Tidy Bags After a Trade** // Conjured water and food land in a new bag slot after every cast, and the game never combines them again.
-Water Dispenser merges those loose partial stacks once, just after a trade window closes, so a full stack is ready next time.
+🧹 **Tidy Bags After a Trade** // Automatically combines loose conjured water and food stacks after trades, while leaving your bags alone during normal play.

-🦺 **Safety First** // Only moves the consumables you've configured, never anything else.
-It never rearranges your bags while you are just playing: the only time it touches them outside a trade is the moment one closes, and even then it stands down in combat or if you are holding anything.
+🦺 **Safety First** // Water Dispenser only trades items you choose.

 ## Setup